 This interview is now on SoundCloud and you may listen to it right here.

-An amazing non-fiction account of brain injury and coma survival in Marseille after an accident, instead of a motorcycle fatal statistic!
+An amazing non-fiction account of brain injury and coma survival in Marseille, instead of a motorcycle accident fatal statistic!

 A dream had predicted this accident, while other dreams provided messages for healing, growing, and self-realization beyond expectations.